 Winter can be enjoyed when you are properly prepared!

-Now is the time to start your preparations for winter 2012-2013 andhappy-family-winter-time the storms that will undoubtedly be coming our way.
+Now is the time to start your preparations for winter 2012-2013 and the storms that will undoubtedly be coming our way.
 As extreme weather events in New England continue, we can no longer get by with our old assumptions that all we need is a few flashlights to get by.
 The storms are getting bigger and more frequent and that means more damage throughout the area and more days potentially without heat or electricity.
 Now is the time to create your own “survival” plan and to gather what you may need.

 Sometimes, winter storm warnings are given well in advance so that we have time to prepare or change our schedules.
 One idea is to organize your commuting plans in advance so you are able to carpoolwith someone who has four-wheel drive.
 Storm advisories often can turn into warnings.
 Just because you may be in an advisory zone may not mean you are off the hook.
 You could find yourself in an outer band of rain/ice mix, which is just as dangerous as a snowstorm.